LimeChain/subsembly/docs/development/chain-specification.md

 ### Raw Chain Spec

-Before chain spec is supplied to the runtime, it needs to converted to raw so that runtime understands it.
-It can be done by using this command:
+Before chain spec is supplied to the runtime, it needs to converted to raw so that the runtime can parse it correctly it.
+In order to do that, one must execute:

 ```text
 subsembly spec --src=./chain-spec.json --raw=./raw-chain-spec.json --wasm=./build/subsembly-wasm
 ```

-When we distribute chain specs in JSON format, we need to convert it to raw to make sure that all nodes can sync the chain even after runtime upgrades.
+Chain spec files must be converted to raw to make sure that all nodes can sync and build on the same chain even after runtime upgrades.